erizov/Professor/semester_14/lecture_97_knowledge_management/semantic_search/README.md

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ### Short Description

 A search algorithm that finds target values in data structures.
-Solves the problem of locating specific information efficiently.
+Addresses locating specific information efficiently.
 Example: Finding a record in a database or a word in a document.
-Works by systematically examining data until the target is found.
+Operates by systematically examining content until the target is found.

 **Key Characteristics:**
 - **Time Complexity**: Varies